 The main focus of QA or a testing engineer is to;

 - Develop a smooth coordination between development and operations teams.

 Take a look at this quora answer to understand the responsibilities of a QA engineer.

 5. Final Thoughts

 In a nutshell, if we describe this blog then, we will say the selection of a structured team is a daunting task.
 Every business is striving hard to get the best resources in place and deliver the most competent deliverable.
-Each of the above-mentioned roles has specific roles and responsibilities.
+Each of the above mentioned roles have specific roles and responsibilities.
 They also demand accountability to know their role and how they decide to meet it.
-As a business, you must design and define roles and responsibilities, and also make efforts to meet all the decided goals.
+As a business, you must design and define roles and responsibilities, also make efforts to meet all the decided goals.